Integrate a ticket-based or registration-based platform

 An XML feed or JSON feed of your experience catalog

-For populating your Klaviyo product catalog, you can use either a custom catalog feed or the new catalog API.
+For populating your Klaviyo product catalog, you can use either a custom catalog feed or the Catalog API.
 You can only populate products using one option.
-To shift from a custom catalog feed to the new catalog API you must first disable the existing custom catalog feed before using the API.
+To shift from a custom catalog feed to the new Catalog API you must first disable the existing custom catalog feed before using the API.

 The level of detail in the data you send within these events will determine how you can filter and segment based on these events in Klaviyo.
 To understand how data must be structured so that key event details are available for segmentation, check out our articles on segment conditions and how to structure your data for segment and flow filters.